ER-FIZKarlsruhe/fiz-oai-docker/README.md

 A cronjob is creating regularly snapshots and backups of the cassandra database.
 You can find them here: INSTALL_DIR/data/cassandra-backup

-You have to backup these files for disaster recovery!
+*You have to backup INSTALL_DIR/data/cassandra-backup for disaster recovery!*

+### Change cassandra JMX password
+For security reason you must change the default JMX password.

+- Update cassandra JMX password for backup container
+Edit INSTALL_DIR/.cassandra_dump_env and change
+CASSANDRA_PWD=cassandra=NEW_JMX_PASSWORD

+- Update JMX remote password for cassandra container Edit INSTALL_DIR/configs/cassandra/jmxremote.password and change
+fizoaibackend NEW_JMX_PASSWORD